Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (ii) Conduct, review or observe a test or inspection activity required by the act or this chapter.

-(5) In the case of a certified installer’s failure to:
+(5) A certified installer’s failure to:

 (i) Be present during tank handling activities at the storage tank system or storage tank facility as required by the act or this chapter.